AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firenet.html.markdown

 * `hashing_algorithm` - (Optional) Hashing algorithm to load balance traffic across the firewall.
 Valid values: "2-Tuple", "5-Tuple".
 Default value: "5-Tuple".
 * `manage_firewall_instance_association` - (Optional) Enable this attribute to manage firewall associations in-line.
 If set to true, in-line `firewall_instance_association` blocks can be used.
 If set to false, all firewall associations must be managed via standalone `aviatrix_firewall_instance_association` resources.
 Default value: true.
 Valid values: true or false.
 Available as of provider version R2.18+.
+* `manage_firewall_instance_association` - (Optional) Enable this attribute to manage firewall associations in-line.
+If set to true, in-line `firewall_instance_association` blocks can be used.
+If set to false, all firewall associations must be managed via standalone `aviatrix_firewall_instance_association` resources.
+Default value: true.
+Valid values: true or false.
+Available as of provider version R2.17.1+.

 ### Firewall Association